core-wg/oscore/draft-ietf-core-object-security.md

 - The "unprotected" field includes:

    * The "Partial IV" parameter.
 The value is set to the Sequence Number.
 The Partial IV SHALL be of minimum length needed to encode the sequence number.
-This parameter SHALL be present in requests, and MAY be present in responses.
-In case of Observe ({{observe}}}) the Partial IV SHALL be present in the response.
+This parameter SHALL be present in requests.
+In case of Observe ({{observe}}) the Partial IV SHALL be present in the response, and otherwise the Partial IV SHALL NOT be present in the response.

    * The "kid" parameter.
 The value is set to the Sender ID (see {{context}}).
 This parameter SHALL be present in requests and SHALL NOT be present in responses.